 I recently worked on a very unique client with my survey partner Mike Magyar of Magyar Surveying in Astoria.
 Our client owns a property in Cannon Beach, OR that has views west towards the Pacific Ocean.
-A nearby need to raise their roof to meet proper building code but the worry was that the raised roof would obstruct muh of the view of the ocean breakers by our client.
+A nearby neighbor needed to raise their roof to meet proper building code but our client worried that the raised roof would obstruct much of the view of the ocean breakers to the west.
 The other option was to tear down the building instead and rebuild it according to newer city planning rules which allowed for an even taller roof.
 This was a perfect opportunity to use a survey-grade 3D model created from aerial imagery to conduct a legit viewshed analysis as viewed from the deck of our client’s home.
 Our job was to not only qualify with imagery but also to quantify with numbers the different amount of obstruction in each scenario.

 Mike and I both met up at the property on August 31st.
 Mike and I had sketched out 16 painted air targets for the project which he wasted no time surveying while I prepped the drone and checked camera settings and flight plans.
 About an hour and half and 1400+ photos later we were packing up and on our way for a seafood snack at the Ecola Seafoods Market.
 Acquisition had gone wonderfully.
 There was an early morning layer of fog which prevented deep shadows and I was able to capture plenty of imagery with a ton of overlap for the model before the sun came out.